carcasanchez/QuestManager/README.md

 </quests>
 ```
-As you see, I have two different quests, with two steps each one (written in order of execution), but you can add any amount of quests amd steps as you wish.
+As you see, I have two different quests, with two steps each one (written in order of execution), but you can add any amount of quests and steps as you wish.
 During the first loop of the program, it loads this XML and automatically created one Quest for each one that is written in the text file, and stores them in the Sleep list.
 Also, there's a method, called CreateEvent, that receives the type of event we want to create.
 Another time, you must make a case for each type of event, since the info received is different for each one.
 I have marked each Trigger and Step with a "type = 0", because the CollisionEvent type has value 0 inside the enum.
 Make sure that our code has a way to recognize what type of event each Trigger and Step is.

 In our ColliderEvents, the only stored data are four integers (x, y, w, and h).
 In the CreateEvent method, the CollisionManager receives this numbers and creates a Collider that will be linked to the Event we are created.
 Coming back to the NPC-Talk example, the CreateEvent could receive the Id of the NPC, search it and store it's direction inside the Event.